dcernst/dcernst.github.io/teaching/mat136f15/syllabus.md

 Your overall performance during presentations, as well as your level of interaction/participation during class, will be worth 10% of your overall grade.

 ### Exams ###
 There will be 4 midterm exams, which are *tentatively* scheduled for the following dates: **Friday, September 25**, **Friday, October 16**, **Monday, November 9**, and **Friday, December 4**.
 Each exam will be worth 12.5% of your overall grade.
-There will also be a *cumulative* final exam, which will be on **Wednesday, December 16** at **7:30-9:30am**.
+There will also be a *cumulative* final exam, which will be on **Monday, December 14** at **10:00-12:00**.
 The final exam is worth 20% of your overall grade.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 ### Attendance ###
 As per university policy, attendance is *mandatory* in all 100-level courses, and in particular, I am required to record attendance each class session.
 Since a significant part of your grade is class participation, and since you cannot participate if you are not present, it will be impossible to succeed (i.e., not fail the course) if class is missed.
 You are responsible for all material covered in class.
 You can find more information about NAU's attendance policy on the [Academic Policies](http://nau.edu/Student-Life/Student-Handbook/Academic-Policies/) page.